cpadilla/christofer-rocks/src/blog/2022/12/29/The-Bones-Engine.md

 <figcaption><a href="https://www.instagram.com/skyroor/">@Skyroor</a></figcaption>
 </figure>

-I decded to change the name from Warp Engine to Bones Engine because I think of bones as the framework that provides locomotion to our systems.
+I decided to change the name from Warp Engine to Bones Engine because I think of bones as the framework that provides locomotion to our systems.
 Thus, I want a bones framework animating the life behind the pixels that are rendered to the screen.
 It's a working title and I reserve the right to rename it again at a later date, but I like it so far.

 You can follow my game development progress live on [Twitch](https://twitch.tv/rockzombie2)!